CommunityToolkit/WindowsCommunityToolkit/docs/controls/InfiniteCanvas.md

 ## Examples

-The following sample demonstrates how to add Grid Splitter Control
+The following sample demonstrates how to add InfiniteCanvas Control

 ```xaml
 <Page ....